+Mini Parks and Undedicated Public Lands.
 Since Birmingham is built out, there are few opportunities to create new park space.
 However, there are opportunities to leverage existing vacant land to enhance the network.
-Existing mini-parks are included in the walkability analysis, but most of them do not have many amenities, or even signage that identifies them as public places, as not all are dedicated as park space.
+Existing mini-parks are included in the walkability analysis, but most of them do not have many amenities, or even signage that identifies them as public places, as not all are dedicated (that is, with a deed restricting its use for a public park) as park space.
 The Parks Department has begun efforts to dedicate all these areas as parks.
 Following the completion of that process, the mini-parks should receive signage and additional amenities to identify them as city parks and enhance their function as neighborhood green space.

-There are additional publicly-owned properties that have the potential to enhance access, some of which are already informally used as greenspace.
-The city-owned parcel at the corner of Buckingham and Cambridge is one such space that, if dedicated as a park, could provide a walkable mini-park with passive recreation amenities to the Torry Planning District.
-Similarly, vacant land at the northeast corner of Lincoln and Eton was identified by stakeholders in this planning process as a desired location for a neighborhood greenspace and gathering place.
+There are additional publicly-owned properties that have the potential to enhance access, some of which are already informally used as greenspace:

+- The city-owned parcel at the corner of Buckingham and Cambridge is one such space that, if dedicated as a park, could provide a walkable mini-park with passive recreation amenities to the Torry Planning District. - Similarly, vacant land at the northeast corner of Lincoln and Eton was identified by stakeholders in this planning process as a desired location for a neighborhood greenspace and gathering place.
 The future of this parcel should be considered as part of an update to the Kenning Park master plan design.